top of page

 RIO GRANDE; RIO GONE!

-At one point we crossed over the Rio Grande river.
+At one point we crossed over the Rio Grande River.
 It shocked us.
 Where were the rushing waters that make this river so grande??
 We aren't really sure why this stretch of the river was so dry but we couldn't resist getting this picture.

 Whew.
 Thanks for reading this blog post.
 It turned out to be longer than I expected.
 In my next blog post, I will be writing about our first real cowboy sighting and a game show that named a town!